 After fitting a curve or surface, use postprocessing methods to analyze if the fit to the data is accurate.
 After creating a fit, you can apply various postprocessing methods for plotting, interpolation, and extrapolation; estimating confidence intervals; and calculating integrals and derivatives.
 You can also use postprocessing methods to determine the outliers of a fit.

 You can use Curve Fitting Toolbox™ functions to evaluate a fit by plotting the residuals and the prediction bounds.
-For more information, see Evaluate a Curve Fit.
-To compare fits and generate MATLAB code interactively, use the Curve Fitting app.
+For more information, see Evaluate Curve Fit.
+To compare fits and generate MATLAB code interactively, use the Curve Fitter app.

 |Constructor for |